borgbackup/borg/docs/faq.rst

 How do I remove files from an existing backup?
 ----------------------------------------------

+A file is only removed from a BorgBackup repository if all archives that contain the file are deleted and the corresponding data chunks are removed from the repository There are two ways how to remove files from a repository.

+1. Use :ref:`borg_delete` to remove all archives that contain the files.
+This will of course delete everything in the archive, not only some files.

-Say you now want to remove old logfiles because you changed your backup policy as described above.
-The only way to do this is to use the :ref:`borg_recreate` command to rewrite all archives with a different ``--exclude`` pattern.
-See the examples in the :ref:`borg_recreate` manpage for more information.
+2. If you really want to remove only some specific files, you can run the :ref:`borg_recreate` command to rewrite all archives with a different ``--exclude`` pattern.
+See the examples in the manpage for more information.

+Finally, run :ref:`borg_compact` with the ``--threshold 0`` option to delete the data chunks from the repository.

 Can I safely change the compression level or algorithm?
 --------------------------------------------------------